-The Organization has a non-qualified pension plan for full time personnel.
+The Organization has had a non-qualified pension plan for full time personnel.
 Benefits are based on 10% of salary and are paid to the employee directly.
 The employees utilize the amount received to fund their personal retirement programs.
-Pension expense related to this plan for the years ended December 31, 2015 and 2014 was \$10,910 and \$10,670, respectively.
+Pension expense related to this plan for the years ended December 31, 2016 and 2015 was \$9,015 and \$10,910, respectively.
+Subsequent to year-end, this pension plan program ended.

 The Organization also participates in the retirement plans of Converge Worldwide (a conference of churches).
 Employees of the Organization are covered by a defined benefit plan, which permits only employer contributions.
 The unfunded actuarial liability for the Organization cannot be determined because Converge Worldwide does not compute the liability for each participating employer.
-The Organization contributes 6% of qualified employees' salaries to the defined benefit plan.
+The Organization contributes a percentage of qualified employees' salaries to the defined benefit plan, dependent upon eligibility and board approval.
 In addition, the Organization will match up to 2% of employee-elected contributions to Converge Worldwide's defined contribution plan.
-Related retirement plan expenses were \$50,195 and \$53,249 for the years ended December 31, 2015 and 2014, respectively.
+Related retirement plan expenses were \$69,728 and \$50,195 for the years ended December 31, 2016 and 2015, respectively.

-A 403(b) plan is also available to employees.
-The employer discretionary contribution to the plan was \$1,982 and \$1,392 for the years ended December 31, 2015 and 2014, respectively.
+A 403(b) plan was also available to employees during the year ended December 31 2015.
+The employer discretionary contribution to the plan was \$1,982 for the year ended December 31, 2015.
+The 403(b) plan ended during the year ended December 31, 2015 and there were no contributions made during the year ended December 31, 2016.